celopenha/mpenhadev/README.md

 <code>“Dwell on the beauty of life.
-Watch the stars, and see yourself running with them.”<code>
+Watch the stars, and see yourself running with them.”</code>